Sin has consequences, and the consequences are never pretty. But here, the most devastating of all possibilities unfolds.

 12 Restore to me the joy of Your salvation

-- He is holy and set apart.
+- His Presence was set outside the camp: He is holy and set apart, outside the camp.
 May we be diligent to treat His Presence as holy in everything we think, say and do.

-- Praise Jesus!
+- His Presence was to be approached by only one, the mediator: Praise Jesus!
 He is our Mediator Who has granted us access to His Presence.
 Let us trust in Him alone; He is the only way.

-- Let us live with constant gratitude for His mediation and His Presence, living lives of worship to bring Him glory in whatever we do.
+- His Presence would prompt worship: Let us live in constant gratitude for Him, our Mediator, Who has granted His favor and His Presence.
+Let us live lives of worship to bring Him glory in whatever we do.

 - Whatever you do in word or deed, do all in the name of the Lord Jesus, giving thanks through Him to God the Father.
 [Colossians 3:17]

-- In His great mercy and in His grace He has given us His Holy Spirit and His Word that we would rest from our own works and experience His Presence.
+- His Presence would consider His people with favor and give them rest: In His great mercy and in His grace He has given us His Holy Spirit and His Word, that we would rest from our own works and experience His Presence.
 Let us trust Him to guard the treasure He has entrusted.

-- What an absolute gift and privilege we have to be distinguished as His own.
+- His Presence would grant favor and distinguish His people: What an absolute gift and privilege we have to be distinguished as His own.
 May our lives reflect His family resemblance.

-- We experience His Presence by faith, in His Word, in prayer and through other believers.
+- His Presence would be only partially revealed: We experience His Presence by faith, in His Word, in prayer and through other believers.
 For now we see in part; there is coming a day when we will see Him as He is.
 Until then, we live by faith… and that pleases Him.
-Let us live to please Him.
+Oh, may we live to please Him, that we would walk in His Presence each and every day.

 Let’s Grow Together!